-We all encounter people we find difficult.
-Typically conversations with them leave us feeling frustrated, stressed, angry and tired.
-This workshop will analyze what is happening in those exchanges and demonstrate how people can adapt their strategies to bring about more productive conversations with those they find difficult.
-Individual styles will be explored with an emphasis on understanding and adapting one’s style to create different results.
-Participants will learn how to create the right conditions for a conversation with a person they find difficult.
-They will also learn how to positively engage the other in a discussion about the pattern of difficult behavior.
-This workshop gives participants a straightforward approach that creates dramatic change in the outcome of conversations with people they find difficult.
+We all encounter people we find difficult, and typically conversations with them leave us feeling stressed and frustrated.
+This workshop explores what is happening in those exchanges and demonstrates how people can adapt their strategies to bring about more productive conversations with those they find difficult.
+Individual approaches for dealing with difficult people will be discussed, with an emphasis on understanding and adapting one’s approach to create different results.
+Participants will explore how to deal with patterns of passive aggressiveness, resistance, and chronic anger, and how to begin to change difficult patterns using a straightforward, five-step approach.

 This workshop is offered through ACHIEVE Centre for Leadership & Workplace Performance.